 Did you know that social sharing buttons aren’t just great for getting you direct traffic from social sites, but they are also great for SEO, because it helps your content get found faster by web crawlers, thus getting you indexed faster.

 Plus, it is well-known that Google is currently using information from social networks to impact rankings.
 It’s not known exactly how much weight those social factors are given, but they are definitely a ranking factor to consider.

 Here is a neat plugin that will make it easy to put social share buttons on your site for the most popular social networks:

 Easy Social Share Buttons

 Thankfully, you can also get an app instead of a plugin to achieve more social sharing of your content.
 There are many benefits to using apps rather than plugins – including loading speeds, and long term reliability during WordPress updates.
-The following link is to one app that also has another surprising benefit for you to discover.

 Since we are mentioning sharing your blog post you will want to understand that some bloggers get so caught up in the ongoing process of creating quality content for their site, that they tend to forget about some of the key factors that make a blog successful.

 The most critical factor is growing an engaged subscriber list.

 These are the dedicated readers that return to your blog on a regular basis… These are the people who regularly read and share your content with their friends, their own site visitors and across their social networks.